DeCleanup-Network/Alpha-Version/README.md

 - **DCU Points**: 10 (first cleanup) to 100 (last cleanup)

 While the first two categories of traits determine the general information required for this impact product’s classification on the Impact Marketplace, the last categories are mainly dynamic traits, which will determine the rewards value via Impact Marketplace DeFi utility and will contribute for user’s IRL impact rank.
-Read more on this topic in the article by EcoSynthesisX [here](https://mirror.xyz/ecosynthesisx.eth/zOdeuaeFfJUFScZZKu1OGF7cWCiRgUHQSGE-14cf8fo).
+Read more on this topic in the article by EcoSynthesisX on [Mirror](https://mirror.xyz/ecosynthesisx.eth/zOdeuaeFfJUFScZZKu1OGF7cWCiRgUHQSGE-14cf8fo).

 ![Example of Traits](https://beige-defiant-spoonbill-537.mypinata.cloud/ipfs/QmfUA1PomqfsXPZod2oo79nrMq17xT1Rxo8EdWxwFFVHxM)